 The Registrar will provide you with:

-- A green form, which enables a burial or cremation to take place.
+• A green form, which allows a burial or cremation to take place.

-It is up to you and your family how you wish to honour your baby’s life.
-Some services that you may like to consider include the following:
+It is up to you and your family how you wish to commemorate and celebrate your child’s life.
+You will be offered different choices, some options include

-- A service at your own place of worship and burial in your local cemetery.
+- A service at your own place of worship and burial in your local cemetery/church

 - A non-religious ceremony.
-This can be arranged by you, by family or friends or by organisations including The British Humanist Association.
+This can be arranged by you, by family or friends or by organisations including The British Humanist Association or an independent celebrant

 Costs of a funeral

 Whilst there should be no charges for the burial or cremation of any child there are still costs you may have to pay.

 It is a good idea to ask for a written estimate or quote before making arrangements.
 You will not be charged for the basics, such as a coffin and the necessary services of the funeral director, but you will usually still need to pay for any ‘extras’ such as flowers or a car for relatives.
 A fee for the person conducting the funeral service would usually still have to be paid.

 If you are on a low income or in receipt of certain benefits, you may be eligible for a Funeral Payment to help pay for funeral costs.
 At present a Form SF200 has to be completed (downloaded from www.gov.uk/funeral-payments) or you can phone the special helpline on 0345 606 0265 to make a claim and for advice.
 Your funeral director may also be able to advise you.

 Arranging a service with a sympathetic funeral director can be a big help.
 You can choose any funeral director; it doesn’t have to be the one who took your child to the mortuary.
 The advice of a representative of your faith may help you, and you may also wish to consider alternative forms of non-religious service.
 You can find funeral directors in your local area by contacting the National Association of Funeral Directors on 0121 711 1343.